 Meanwhile, even as radio overkill led to general listener fatigue with the Knack, other labels were hoping to leverage their success.
 “The Knack didn’t capitalize on a movement, they created a movement,” rock critic Ethan Barborka said.
 “The whole record industry descended on L.A. after they released Get the Knack to find other bands that would be ‘the next Knack.'”

-There grew a sense that the Knack was arrogant, while some criticized the group as misogynistic because of an abundance of lust-filled lyrics.
-For others, Get the Knack was seen as the watered-down conclusion of the fading punk movement from a few years earlier, a safe and sanitized version of something that had recently revitalized rock.
+Soon, people were accusing the Knack of being arrogant kids, while some criticized the group as misogynistic because of an abundance of lust-filled lyrics in its songs.
+And for others, Get the Knack was seen as the watered-down conclusion of the fading punk movement from a few years earlier, a safe and sanitized version of something that had recently revitalized rock.
 But there was more to the Knack than that, and even Sex Pistols guitarist Steve Jones was a genuine fan.
 “I’ve literally played that album a million times, but I couldn’t really tell people — ’cause it was kind of uncool, being from the Sex Pistols, and that whole era,” Jones said in Getting the Knack.
 “I loved that album.
 I still have a copy of it!”

 … But the Little Girls Understand, released in 1980, struggled to No. 15, and the Knack never had another album go higher than No. 53.
 Fieger died in 2010, after a battle with brain and lung cancer.